aslak3/cpu/README.md

 # TODO

-* A "good" custom cross assembler
-* Proper testbench for the controller
+* Testbench for the controller
 * Eliminate empty states
 * Add more instructions!
-  - Bit test (non distructive and)
-  - Relative addressing with the PC
+  - Relative addressing on loads and stores with the PC
+  - Software traps
+  - Multiply and divide
   - ....
-* Properly implement twos complement
+* Properly implement twos-complement
   - Arithmatic shifts
-* Better status bits: not currently settable, nor are they changed on anything other then an ALU instruction
+* Better status bits: not currently settable via an opcode, nor are they changed on anything other then an ALU instruction
+* Overflow on signed arithmatic is not yet implemented

 # Top level RTL diagram (OUT OF DATE)